Wattysaid/dsif-git-main-project/ELVTR_report.md

 ### 🔍 Rationale for Model Selection of our baseline model
 I decided to proceed with two models (Gradient Boosting and Logistic Regression).
 Both performed well when ran against our transformed data.

-was selected due to its ability to handle complex relationships and reduce overfitting risks, as it combines the predictions of multiple decision trees.
+this was the baseline model and was challanged later on in the process.

 ## ✅ Advantages and ⚠️ Limitations of our baseline model